jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 ## Updating this page

-You can update this page with the information you have. **Please indicate the platform(s) you are using!**.
-Just [open an issue with the sound device topic on the Jamulus documentation repo](https://github.com/jamulussoftware/jamuluswebsite/issues/new?template=newsounddevice.md) and fill the form.
+You can update this page with the information you have. **Please indicate the platform(s) you are using!** Just [open an issue and give more information on your device](https://github.com/jamulussoftware/jamuluswebsite/issues/new).

 ## Audio devices known to work with Jamulus